 Five ways to define design thinking, a popular approach to innovation

 Design thinking may be one of the trends in the business world that is starting to get into your awareness and practice.
-How would you define design thinking, what it is and why it is needed?
-As business, our organizations, and the world change at an accelerating rate, organizations look for solutions to grow with their customers or users, to do new things in better ways, to improve their practices, retain and grow their customers, and expand their business.
+But exactly how would you define design thinking, what it is and why it is needed?
+As business culture and the world change at an accelerating rate, organizations look for solutions to grow with their customers or users, to do new things in better ways, to improve their practices, retain and grow their customer base, and expand their business.
 Innovation has been a core part of this need for the future.
 Simply put, it’s about developing new ways to solve problems and add value…to design new products and services as well as provide customers with what they truly need.
 Design thinking is one of several approaches to innovation, but it can be difficult to define it.
 Today we are discussing what is design thinking, and providing you with several ways to think about it.

 Here are a few common ways to define design thinking: